HackYourFuture/JavaScript1/fundamentals/exercises.md

 ### 13. Write code for the following

-A. Declare a variable called `x` and initialize it with the string "Hello".
+1. Declare a variable called `x` and initialize it with the string "Hello".
-B. Declare a variable called `y` and initialize it with the property `length` of `x`.
+2. Declare a variable called `y` and initialize it with the property `length` of `x`.
-C. Declare a variable called `z` and initialize it with the result of calling the method `toUpperCase` on `x`
+3. Declare a variable called `z` and initialize it with the result of calling the method `toUpperCase` on `x`
-D. Declare a function called `myFunction`.
+4. Declare a function called `myFunction`.
 This function should take two arguments, and should call the second argument with the first argument as its argument.
 Then, declare a variable called `f` and initialize it with an empty anonymous function, and call `myFunction` with the arguments `10` and `f`.

 ----